milankinen/stanga/README.md

 In the "traditional" approach, the solution might look something like [this](https://gist.github.com/milankinen/cb0e898ae52c61e8d5da)...
 Whoah!
-That's a lot of stuff with things like proxy subjects stream switching, skipping and concatenation.
+That's a lot of stuff with things like proxy subjects, stream switching, skipping and concatenation.
 Let's take a look how one would build the same app with `stanga`'s model driver!

 Model driver source has `.lens(Lens)` method that uses internally [partial.lenses](https://github.com/calmm-js/partial.lenses).
-In order to understand, lenses better, you have to take a look at `partial.lenses` docs.
-For you can just treat them like property getter `const a = M.lens("a")` where `a` is a model driver (containing exactly same methods `.mod`, `.set` and `.lens`) **BUT** so that it uses the original state's property `.a` - it's a stream that emits the changes only when property `a` changes.
-And modifications with `a.mod(mod$)` change only `a`'s state!
+In order to understand lenses better, you have to take a look at `partial.lenses` docs.
+For now you can just treat them like property getters `const a = M.lens("a")` where `a` is a model driver (containing exactly same methods `.mod`, `.set` and `.lens`) **BUT** so that it uses the original state's property `.a` - it is a stream that emits the changes only when property `a` changes.
+And modifications with `a.mod(mod$)` change only `a`'s state.
+However, because `a` is a part of `M`, also `M` gets changed when `a` changes!!

 Let's see how it looks like in the counter example:
 ```javascript